m2sd/workbox-plugin-firebase-auth/README.md

 ### Module

-Use the module if:

-- you are building your service worker [using a bundler](https://developers.google.com/web/tools/workbox/guides/using-bundlers).
+Use the module if you are building your service worker [using a bundler](https://developers.google.com/web/tools/workbox/guides/using-bundlers).
-- you are generating your service worker with [workbox-build](https://developers.google.com/web/tools/workbox/modules/workbox-build)

 1. Add the dependency: